|Trail Features:||Panoramic Views, Lake Views, Fall Aspens|

 At just over a mile from the trailhead you'll begin passing through an area that was burned during the 1985 Beaver Creek Fire.
 The lightning-ignited wildfire charred more than a thousand acres, and was reported to be so intense that it "exfoliated 8 to 10 cm of stone from granite boulders".
 As a result, hikers now have excellent opportunities for spotting a wide variety of wildlife that are now taking advantage of the new growth, as well as the decaying trees.
 This will include mountain bluebirds, flycatchers, woodpeckers, owls, marmots, elk, mule deer and bears.
 Throughout this stretch hikers will also enjoy outstanding views of the mountains looming towards the west.

 At just over 1.1 miles hikers will arrive at the Bradley Lake Trail junction.
 The trail leading to the right visits Bradley Lake, the smallest of the glacially-carved chain lakes lying below the Teton Range.
 From Bradley Lake hikers can swing back around to Taggart Lake via the Valley Trail to form a loop hike.
-To continue directly towards Taggart Lake, hikers should veer to the left at this junction.
+To continue directly towards Taggart Lake, hikers should veer left at this junction.

 From the junction the trail travels over mostly level terrain that also offers some amazing mountain scenery.
 After walking only a half-mile you'll finally reach the southeastern shore of Taggart Lake where you'll enjoy outstanding views of 12,804-foot Middle Teton, Garnet Canyon, Grand Teton, 12,928-foot Mt.
 Owen and 12,235-foot Teewinot Mountain.